Have you ever thought about participating in a warm water exercise class?

 Did you know that warm water exercise classes are ideal for people with arthritis and related conditions?

-Arthritis & Osteoporosis NSW is offering a number of warm water exercises classes throughout NSW giving you the opportunity to exercise, with guidance from a trained instructor, in a friendly and social environment.
+We offer a number of warm water exercises classes throughout New South Wales, giving you the opportunity to exercise with guidance from a trained instructor, in a friendly and social environment.

 Why should you get involved in warm water exercise?